ierzikova/ierzikova/README.md

 - 👋 Hi, I’m @ierzikova
 - 👀 I’m going to be a developer!
 I know it!
 - 🌱 I’m currently learning python.
 And sql.
-And html.
+And js.
 And...
-I need so many things even for developing calc!
+I need to know so many things!
-- 💞️ I’m looking to collaborate on creating simple and fun projects using python, sql, html.
+- 💞️ I’m looking to collaborate on creating simple and fun projects using python.
 - 📫 How to reach me: erzikova.irina95@gmail.com.

 <!---